 - Owing to such factors, the market is expected to witness growth over the forecast period.
 Countries like Kenya, Nigeria, and Uganda are the other top game developers in the African region.
 The gaming industry is also bringing millions of dollars for countries per year.
 This is for all categories of video games: mobile, PC, Xbox, and PS.

 Scope of the Report

-The African gaming industry is influenced by many factors, including disposable income, young population, and laws surrounding gambling taking place through online gaming.
+The African gaming industry is influenced by many factors, including disposable income, the young population, and laws surrounding gambling taking place through online gaming.
 South Africa is one of the largest video game markets in Africa.
 The market has overtaken the market in movies and music in the country.
-Gaming, for the purpose of this report, is defined as playing electronic games through a variety of means, such as computers, mobile phones, consoles, or another medium altogether.
+For the purpose of this report, gaming is defined as playing electronic games through a variety of means, such as computers, mobile phones, consoles, or other mediums altogether.
 There is an increasing prevalence of high-speed internet connections, especially in emerging economies, which has made online gaming practical for more people in recent years.

 Key Market Trends

 Smartphone Segment is Expected to Have Major Market Share